Ending Slavery: How We Free Today's Slaves by Kevin Bales

 So, who is surprised to hear that there are still slaves in this modern world in such places as India, Burma, Brazil, Haiti, Maryland and San Diego?
 What - Maryland?
 San Diego?
 Sadly, yes.
 Approximately 27 million of them around the world.

-This well-researched, easy-to-read, hopeful book details several individual examples of slavery, how slaves are captured nowadays, the jobs they typically do, what to look for, how to combat slavery and long-term solutions.
+Ending Slavery is a well-researched, easy-to-read, hopeful book that details several individual examples of slavery, how slaves are captured nowadays, the jobs they typically do, what to look for, how to combat slavery, and long-term solutions.

 Pet peeve: Bales includes lots of endnotes with commentary.
 This necessitated my having to flip back and forth from the text to endnotes.
 Please authors - if you are going to make comments in your endnotes, make them footnotes!